espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 2. **Setup the peripherals**

-Since we are using the generic BSP, we need to set the configuration using the configuration menu.
+Since we are using the generic BSP, we need to set the configuration parameters using the configuration menu.

   - LED connected to the **GPIO8** via RMT (addressable)

 Open the file `sdkconfig` to open the configuration.
-If the file is not in the project folder, you will need build the project before.
+If the file is not in the project folder, you will need to build the project first.

 On the SDK Configuration, go to `Component config` -> `Board Support Package (generic)`